llvm/llvm-project/llvm/docs/Telemetry.rst

   what they care about (what/where/when to instrument data).
 Hence, it might not be practical to have a single implementation.
   However, in the future, if we see enough common pattern, we can extract them into a shared place.
-This is TBD - contributions are welcomed.
+This is TBD - contributions are welcome.

 * No implementation of Telemetry in upstream LLVM shall store any of the collected data due to privacy and security reasons: